 - As in classroom courses, the syllabus should include standard text about academic integrity and disability services

 - Explicit communication and grading policies must be available to students

 - In most cases, each weekly unit should include:

 - Original lecture material, generally augmented with external resources (we don’t repackage commercial courses; see Slate article “College in a Box“)

-- Assessments, including regular class discussions, tests and quizzes, writing assignments, projects, homework, etc.—due dates must be explicit
+- Assessments, including regular class discussions, tests and quizzes, writing assignments, projects, homework, etc.—note that due dates and grading policies and criteria should be explicit

 - Ideally, an online course promotes the development of an interactive “community of learners” and motivates student participation with frequent, low-stakes assessments.
 Look for: